-- a) Create a time vector t which will cover 3 periods of the waveforms $x_1$ and $x_2$ .
+- (a) Create a time vector t which will cover 3 periods of the waveforms x_1 and x_2 .
 Make sure the plot starts at a negative time so that it will include one cycle before time t=0 and make sure that you have at least twenty samples per period of the wave.
-(Using 10-20 samples per period is a good guideline for how to specify time resolution in MATLAB simulations.) - b) Make a plot of both signals on the same page (use subplot to make two graphs) over the specified range of t.
-Include appropriate title and axis labels (use the help command to look up the built-in functions title, xlabel, ylabel.) - c) Create a third sinusoid as the sum $x_3(t) = x_1(t) + x_2(t)$ .
+(Using 10-20 samples per period is a good guideline for how to specify time resolution in MATLAB simulations.) - (b) Select the value of the amplitudes and phases using a top secret recipe: use your age for A_1 , and the largest digit of your SSN for A_2 ; for the phases, use the last two digits of your SSN for φ_1 (in degrees), and take $\phi_2 = -75^\circ$.
+Note: When doing computations, make sure to convert degrees to radians! - (c) Make a plot of both signals on the same page (use subplot to make two graphs) over the specified range of t.
+Include appropriate title and axis labels.
+Print out your plot, you will need to turn it in with this lab. - (d) Verify that each signal has the correct amplitude.
+Assume that you do not know the phase of the input signal, i.e., that you just measured these signals in lab and need to determine the phase.
+By examining the plot at t = 0 determine the phase of each signal.
+Show your work on the printed plots.

+- (e) Create a third sinusoid as the sum $x_3(t) = x_1(t) + x_2(t)$.
 In MATLAB this amounts to summing the vectors that hold the samples of each sinusoid.
 Make a plot of all three signals $(x_1(t), x_2(t), \text{ and } x_3(t))$ on the same page (use subplot to make three graphs). over the same range of time.
 Include appropriate title and axis labels.
-Print out your plot, you will need to turn it in with this lab.
+Print out your plot, you will need to turn it in with this lab. - (f) Measure the magnitude and phase of $x_3(t)$ directly from the plot.
+Again, assume you do not know how this signal was created, and that you just measured it in lab.
+Make sure that you show on the plot how the magnitude and phase were measured.
+Finally, use phasor analysis to determine the correct magnitude and phase of $x_3(t)$, based on the magnitude and phase of $x_1(t)$ and $x_2(t)$